nissycode/personal-website/README.md

 # Personal Website
+p.s. : it is my first time working on a personal project, this was all just a practice and a template
 ## Overview
 This project is a personal website that serves as an online portfolio or informational site.
 It includes multiple pages such as a homepage, an about page, and a contact page.